mehedieh/blog2022/about.md

 ---
 <h2><center>Nilay Shrivastava</center></h2>
 <!-- [Nilay]({{site.baseurl}}/assets/image.jpg){:height="250em" style="float: left;margin-right: 20px;margin-top: 7px"} -->
 I am a final year undergraduate student of Computer Engineering department at Netaji Subhas Institute of Technology.
 My interests spans across Mathematics (specifically Stochastic Calculus), Deep Learning, Gradient free Optimization algorithms and Quantum Computing/Information Processing.
 During my undergraduate degree I managed to squeeze internships at a startup Zeg.ai and then at Samsung Research, Banglore where I worked on constructing Deep Nets for low power devices.
 At NSIT I worked in Dr. Vijander Singh's Control Engineering lab on Optimization problems.
 I am a [KVPY](https://en.wikipedia.org/wiki/Kishore_Vaigyanik_Protsahan_Yojana) and [NTSE](https://en.wikipedia.org/wiki/National_Talent_Search_Examination) scholar too.
+For more you can find my resume [here.](/assets/pdfs/NilayResume.pdf)

 Apart from mainstream academic work, I maintain this blog.
 I have also built a JavaScript library [Qu.js (do check it out](https://github.com/euler16/Qu.js)!).
 > What is this pendulum doing here?
 This interactive double pendulum simulation is based on equations derived using Lagrangian (the name of this website!!) formulation of Classical Mechanics.
-Its usually used to demonstrate the ease of this formulation over Newtonian formulation.
+Finding the equations governing the motion of double pendulum system is one of the first problems used to demonstrate the ease and efficacy of this formulation over Newton's equations.
 <br>
 <center>
 <div id="canvas"></div>